U4D: Uncertainty-Aware 4D World Modeling from LiDAR Sequences¶

 - Uncertainty stage loss: \(\mathcal{L}_u = \mathbb{E}[\|\epsilon^u - \epsilon_\theta^u(\mathbf{x}_t^u, t)\|_2^2] + \lambda \mathcal{L}_{\text{mask}}(\mathbf{m}^u, \mathbf{m}^p)\), where \(\mathcal{L}_{\text{mask}}\) is binary cross-entropy.

-- Conditional completion loss: \(\mathcal{L}_c = \mathbb{E}[\|\epsilon^c - \epsilon_\theta^c(\mathbf{x}_t, t, \mathbf{x}_0^u)\|_2^2]\)
+- Conditioned completion loss: \(\mathcal{L}_c = \mathbb{E}[\|\epsilon^c - \epsilon_\theta^c(\mathbf{x}_t, t, \mathbf{x}_0^u)\|_2^2]\)

-- Gate regularization: \(\mathcal{L}_{\text{reg},i} = \frac{\text{Var}(\alpha_i^s)}{(\mathbb{E}[\alpha_i^s])^2} + \frac{\text{Var}(\alpha_i^t)}{(\mathbb{E}[\alpha_i^t])^2}\), preventing the gate from collapsing to a single modality.
+- Gating regularization: \(\mathcal{L}_{\text{reg},i} = \frac{\text{Var}(\alpha_i^s)}{(\mathbb{E}[\alpha_i^s])^2} + \frac{\text{Var}(\alpha_i^t)}{(\mathbb{E}[\alpha_i^t])^2}\), preventing the gate from excessively favoring a single modality.

-- The two stages are trained separately: Stage 1 for 1M steps, Stage 2 for 500K steps; batch size 8, sequence length 6.
+- Two stages are trained separately: 1M steps for the first stage, 0.5M steps for the second stage; batch size 8, sequence length 6.

-- AdamW optimizer, learning rate \(1 \times 10^{-4}\), cosine annealing with 10K-step warmup; EMA decay 0.995.
+- AdamW optimizer, learning rate \(1 \times 10^{-4}\), cosine annealing + 10K steps warmup; EMA decay rate 0.995.

-- 4 × NVIDIA RTX 4090, FP16 mixed-precision training.
+- 4 × NVIDIA RTX 4090, FP16 mixed precision training.

 Key Experimental Results¶